filecoin-saturn/L1-node/docs/faq.md

 FIL is paid out at the end of every month.
 We hope to have this faster in the future.

+### I'm already a Filecoin storage provider, how does it work with my existing nodes, wallets, etc.?

+Saturn runs independent of storage, we suggest a clean (virtual) server to run Saturn.

 ### How are payouts calculated?

 The final earnings of a specific operator depend on the combination of the operator's performance and the overall performance of the network.
 There are three main sets of metrics that impact earnings: